Triton-Robotics/TR-mbed/training/week1.md

 int x = input;
 ```

-Where `x` will be 1 if the input is high and 0 if the input is low.
+Where `x` will be 1 if the input is high (Button pressed) and 0 if the input is low (Button unpressed).

 You can also create a digital output, like an led, simply, with the `DigitalOut` Class